Skip to Content, Navigation, or Footer.

 Ryan Friedenberg

-Ryan Friedenberg is a senior Sport Management student with six years of photography experience.
-This is his sixth semester at The Alligator.
-When he is not working for The Alligator, he is capturing football game days for Gator Sports Properties and managing creative media for the UF Club Hockey team.
+Ryan Friedenberg is a senior Sport Management and is in his seventh semester at The Alligator.
+When he is not working for The Alligator, he is managing creative media for the UF Club Hockey team.
 In his free time, Ryan enjoys playing video games, baking, spending time in nature and watching sports.

 Related